Botanical: Achillea millefolium

 - Their leaves are considered to be fine fertilizer and are used as an additive in composts.

-- Yarrow contains salicylic acid, isovaleric acid, sterols, bitters, asparagin, tannins, coumarins and flavonoids.
+- Contains salicylic acid, isovaleric acid, sterols, bitters, asparagin, tannins, coumarins and flavonoids.

 - Pregnant women should not use yarrow as its ability to relax the smooth muscle of the uterus could cause miscarriage.